litnimax/zmq-ami-broker/README.md

 # ØMQ Asterisk Manager Interface (AMI) Broker
-ØMQ broker is used to distribute Asterisk AMI messges.
+ØMQ broker is used to distribute Asterisk AMI messages.
 It is based on res_zmq_manager module from [here](https://github.com/litnimax/asterisk-zmq).

 ## How it works ##